 9. Fern Leaf Roundhouse

 Fern Leaf Roundhouse is ideal for those who like the idea of glamping but don’t quite want to leave their home comforts behind for the week.
-Located in Cornwall, this cosy, rounded retreat features a porthole in the roof, which you can see the stars from on clear nights.
+This cosy, rounded Cornwall staycation features a porthole in the roof, which you can see the stars from on clear nights.
 Cosy up in front of the log burning stove or soak your stresses away in the outdoor hot tub.

 If you do one thing: Visit the seaside resort of Bude, where you can take a relaxing stroll along its soft sandy shores.
 In the summer months, pack your swimwear and take a dip in the sea at Summerleaze Beach.